unswexplains/unswexplains.github.io/ff3ee5fc82f5/content.md

 Notice that each stack has a total of 100% - that should always be the case when showing proportional values (the proportions should always add to 100%).
 Because of this, stacked proportional bars can give the false impression that Australia's total population was the same in all three years - be careful with this.

 Also, stacking proportional bars suffers from the same problem as stacking raw bars - apart from the region at the bottom of the stack, it's difficult to compare the proportions of a region across the three years, because the bottoms of its three bars are not aligned.
-This is a problem for any kind of stacking.
+This is a problem for any kind of stacking, proportional or otherwise.

-# Questions

-[[[ 1.
-How might you improve the following bar chart?

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
-]]]

-[[[ 2.
-What type of bar chart would be best to display the following data?

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
-]]]

-[[[ 3.
-Why can't you use a bar chart to do the following...

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
-]]]